 Niguel Botanical Preserve is a hidden gem 4 miles inland from the Pacific Ocean along Crown Valley Parkway.
 The garden covers a little over 18 acres of Crown Valley Community Park.
-The preserve is located on a hillside with trails that feature amazing views of Saddleback Mountain.
+The preserve is located on a hillside with trails that feature incredible views of Saddleback Mountain.

 Coachella Valley Preserve is just a short day trip from Palm Springs.
 Take a nice easy walk through a real oasis in the middle of the desert, or work up a sweat under the sweltering desert sun, and then retire for a cool drink in the shade of a gorgeous palm tree oasis.

 Laguna Lake Park is a beautiful relaxing lake in the middle of Fullerton.
-Activities include fishing, picnicking and hiking.
+Activities include fishing, picnicking, and hiking.
 The 7-acre lake is surrounded by mature trees that provide plenty of shade.
 Park benches are situated around the lake where you can sit and enjoy the view.

 If you are looking for a truly unique venue for any special occasion or quick day trip getaway, you need to check out the Motte Historical Car Museum in the small town of Menifee in southwestern Riverside County.
-Once a produce market, the barn that houses the museum, was built by Leon Motte in 1985, from all salvaged materials.
+Once a produce market, the barn that houses the museum was built by Leon Motte in 1985 from all salvaged materials.